ACGaming/CustomItemInteractions/README.md

 ### 🫗 Fluid Interactions

 - If a fluid X is right-clicked while holding item A, item A is replaced with item B
+- Setting to consume the fluid (true/false)
 - Optional (series of) commands are executed upon the event, so sounds can be played, particles can be spawned, etc.
 - Commands are executed in an OP player context, which supports every common command variable, such as @p, @a, @r, @s, etc.

-Syntax: `fluid,input_item,output_item[,command1;command2;command3...]`
+Syntax: `fluid,input_item,output_item,consume[,command1;command2;command3...]`

-Example for soaking a book in water into paper and playing a sound: `water,minecraft:book,minecraft:paper,playsound block.cloth.break player @p`
+Example for soaking a book in water into paper and playing a sound: `water,minecraft:book,minecraft:paper,false,playsound block.cloth.break player @p`

 ### 🚮 Item Use Interactions